 The contribution by Push Amp+ is shown in yellow.
 You can hover over the yellow and green parts in the donut to determine the no of impressions obtained via Push Amp+vis-à-vis impressions obtained via FCM.
-Same goes for the Clicks donut.
+The same goes for the Clicks donut.

 Below each donut, the % uplift by Push Amp+ is shown.

 You can hover over the % uplift numbers to understand the individual contribution by FCM and the total contribution

 In some campaigns, if you observe that the % Uplift values are not shown below the Impression or Click graph in spite of some contribution to these metrics via Push Amp+, it means that the % uplift by Push Amp+ is 0 and hence it is not shown on the dashboard.